What you get:

 Examples of libraries and algorithms for each case.

-Deep learning is the key technology that is changing completely all technical business in the world.
-For the first time in history, a computer is able to surpass the human intelligence in some tasks that were very difficult to solve before.
-These tasks are related with generalization, which is one of the most advanced human intelligence features and one of our main differences with animals.
+Deep learning is the key technology that is revolutionizing AI.
+For the first time in history, a computer is able to surpass human intelligence in some tasks that were very difficult to solve before.
+These tasks are related to generalization, which is one of the most advanced human intelligence features and one of our main differences with animals.

 One recent example is object recognition.
-In 2015 a Convolutional Neural Network (CNN) designed by Microsoft, named Resnet, was the first system to surpass the human performance level in the computer vision competition ImageNet.
-In this competition the system has to correctly identify an object in 1000 categories.
-Resnet, a CNN based on 152 layers, was able to achieve a top 5 error of 4.94%, slightly better than a trained human.
-Since then other architectures have achieved better results.
+In 2015 a Convolutional Neural Network (CNN) designed by Microsoft, named ResNet, was the first system to surpass the human performance level in the computer vision competition ImageNet.
+In this competition, the system has to correctly identify an object among 1000 categories.
+ResNet, a CNN composed of 152 layers, was able to achieve a top 5 error of 4.94%, slightly better than a trained human.
+Since then, other architectures have achieved better results.

 Deep learning can be applied to many problems: image understanding, natural language processing, risk detection, recommendation system, financial forecasting and many more.
-Generally speaking, it surpasses in around 20% or more the other machine learning algorithms, and this is a huge change.
-However, current CNN needs millions of examples to train and lots of computational power to run.
-The curious thing is that we were able to surpass parts of human intelligence without imitating the human intelligence.
-We don't need millions of examples to recognize an object in an image.
-Even though, Deep Learning is so promising and attract so much interest for one simple reason: it is the best bet we currently have to solve artificial intelligence.
+However, current CNNs needs millions of examples to train and lots of computational power to run.
+The curious thing is that we were able to surpass parts of human intelligence without imitating human intelligence.
+Humans don't need millions of examples to recognize an object in an image.
+Nevertheless, deep learning is so promising and attracts so much interest for one simple reason: it is the best bet we currently have to solve artificial intelligence.

 Therefore, the key advantage of convolutions is that they produce new images, related to the original one, that enhance different areas of the input.
 They are featuarizers, automatic feature generators.
 And that is the key concept that makes deep learning so powerful.